Your Employee Assistance Program is a support service that can help you take the first step toward change.

 There may also be external factors contributing to a woman’s gambling problem, which may fuel the issue as a means to escape negative situations in her life, such as:

 As mentioned, women tend to prefer gambling games of luck, rather than skill.
-Here are some notable favourites:
+Here are some notable favorites:

 If you suspect that one of your female co-workers has a gambling problem, here are some traits and workplace incidents to look out for.
 Take note if your co-worker:

 The number of reported female gamblers is on the rise.
-In a recent study by the Alberta Alcohol and Drug Abuse Commission, women made up 53 per cent of the gambling population, compared to the one-third reported 20 years ago.
+One surprising finding that goes against most gambling stereotypes is that 57% of online gamblers in the United States are female.
 Generally, women gamble as a means to escape from emotional problems—abuse, addiction, trauma, sexual abuse, loneliness, a controlling spouse or financial problems.

 Tips and tools you can use